austinsamsel/airheight/source/blog/2015-10-03-building-capote.html.markdown

 Here are the features we'll build:

-* List of posts: title & content
+* A listing of posts.
+* Create and edit posts.
 * Daily goal set by user.
-* Streak banner: “congrats 1 day”
-* Individual post page.
-* Create, view, edit, delete post.
-* Count words per day & record streak.
+* Count words for each post.

 ## Set up